 5.4.3.
 When predacious bird numbers at any particular location exceed 200-300 foraging birds, increase hazing efforts.
 Continue to focus boat hazing in those areas.
 Place more emphasis on lethal take.
 Lethal take is a critical part of these predatory bird control efforts.
 Without it, hazing will likely have only a limited effect on local bird congregations.

 5.5.
 Reporting.
 As noted in the “Monitoring” section above, McNary biologists and technicians monitor birds from April 1 through September 30, the juvenile fish bypass season at McNary.
 We maintain records of this monitoring on an Excel spreadsheet.
 Regular updates will be provided in a table in the fish facility weekly report, along with a brief statement on the effectiveness of the bird deterrent program for that week.
 A summary of seasonal bird abundance and the overall effectiveness of the bird deterrent program will be provided in the fish facility annual report.
-Reporting is by zone, with the project divided into the following zones: Forebay; Bypass Outfall; Powerhouse Tailrace; Spillway Tailrace .
+Reporting is by zone, with the project divided into the following zones: Forebay (FB1); juvenile Bypass Outfall (JFOF); Powerhouse Tailrace (PHT1); and Spillway Tailrace (SWT1).
 Reporting is by bird species, when clear identification is possible.
 We do not differentiate between gull species, due to the difficulty in determining gull species from a distance.
 We also have hazing data from APHIS personnel working on the project.

+During the hazing season, Wildlife Service personnel also turn in daily and monthly reports.